Ferrodark soliton collisions: Breather formation, pair reproduction, and spin-mass separation

-In this Letter, we numerically study collisions of FDS-antiFDS pairs in a uniform ferromagnetic spin-1 BEC.
-At low initial velocities, a type-I pair annihilates accompanied by the formation of a breather characterized by spatially localized periodic motion of magnetization and number density.
-Such a breather is extremely long-lived and persists in our longest time numerical simulations.
-Moreover, we find that the formed breather through the scattering process dissipates energy via emitting density and spin waves periodically and the breather energy exhibits logarithmic decay.
-When the incoming velocity is high enough, a type-I pair with finite separating velocity is reproduced, effectively exhibiting a reflection.
+In this work, we numerically investigate collisions of FDS-antiFDS pairs in a uniform ferromagnetic spin-1 BEC.
+At low initial velocities, a type-I pair annihilates accompanied by the formation of a breather characterized by spatially localized periodic motion of magnetization and mass superfluid densities.
+Such a magnetic breather is extremely long-lived and persists in our longest time numerical simulations.
+Moreover, we find that the magnetic breather formed through the scattering process dissipates energy via emitting density and spin waves periodically and the breather energy shows logarithmic decay.
+When the incoming velocity is high enough, a type-I pair with finite separating velocity is reproduced.
 Then there exists a critical velocity, at which a stationary type-I pair is reproduced.
-We find that when approaching the critical velocity from below, the stationary type-I pair has power-law divergent lifetime.
+We find that when approaching the critical velocity from below, the stationary type-I pair has a power-law divergent lifetime.
 In contrast, a type-II pair only exhibits reflection and no annihilation occurs.
-For collisions between a type-I FDS and a type-II antiFDS, they reflect in the spin order as $Z_2$ kinks however they pass through each other in the mass superfluid density, showing a phenomenon of spin-mass separation.
+For collisions between a type-I FDS and a type-II antiFDS, they reflect in the spin order as $\mathbb{Z}_2$ kinks, however, they pass through each other in the mass superfluid density, showing a phenomenon of spin-mass separation.
 Moreover, for the pair positioned symmetrically with respect to the origin, the collision center is shifted to the side of the type-I FDS, caused by the in-elasticity of the collision and the distinct dispersion relations of the type-I and type-II FDSs.